tj/node-prune/Readme.md

    • complete duration=217ms files_removed=1,222 files_total=25,520 size_removed=6.8 MB
 ```

 ## What?

-node-prune is a small tool to prune unecessary files from ./node_modules.
+node-prune is a small tool to prune unnecessary files from ./node_modules.

 ## Why?